 Under our standard terms and conditions of sale, products sold are subject to a limited product quality warranty.
-The stated limited warranty period is 60 days.
 We may receive warranty claims outside the scope of the standard terms and conditions.
 We provide for the estimated cost of product warranties at the time revenue is recognized based primarily on historical experience and any specifically identified quality issues.
-The movement in accrued warranty costs for the years ended December 31, 2004, 2005 and 2006 is as follows:
+The movement in accrued warranty costs for the years ended December 31, 2005, 2006 and 2007 is as follows: